August 29, 2005 - Hurricane Katrina

-According to FEMA, Katrina is, "the single most catastrophic natural disaster in U.S. history."
+Katrina is, "the single most catastrophic natural disaster in US history."

-According to FEMA, the total estimate damage for Katrina is $108 billion.
+According to FEMA, the total damage for Katrina is estimated at $108 billion.
 This makes it the "costliest hurricane

-Private Insurance Payments: Insurance companies have paid an estimated $41.1 billion on 1.7 million different claims for damage to vehicles, homes, and businesses in six states.
-63% of the losses occurred in Louisiana and 33% occurred in Mississippi.
+Insurance companies have paid an estimated $41.1 billion on 1.7 million different claims for damage to vehicles, homes, and businesses in six states.
+63% of the losses occurred in Louisiana and 34% occurred in Mississippi.